kotapati7396/agriculture/README.md

 # agriculture
-agriculture  ,farmers are facing a problem  in fields ( to slove the disesase)........................( languages( html,css,js,php)
+agriculture  ,farmers are facing a problem  in fields ( to slove the disesase)........................( languages( html,css,java script ,php)